datanav/docs/pump-execution.rst

    * - ``reason_why_stopped``
      - String
-     - Information about why the task failed.
+     - Information about why the pump failed.
 It contains among other things a stack trace of the execution failure.

    * - ``source``
      - Object
-     - The full configuration for the source of the pipe the task is part of as it was when the task started
+     - The full configuration for the source of the pipe the pump is part of as it was when the pump started

    * - ``sink``
      - String
-     - The full configuration for the sink of the pipe the task is part of as it was when the task started
+     - The full configuration for the sink of the pipe the pump is part of as it was when the pump started

 The read-error entity
 ---------------------